zadarastorage/zadara-examples/k8s/manual/vanilla/README.md

 Known limitations
 -----------------
 * zCompute minimal version is **22.09.04** (previous versions don't support the EC2 API required by the AWS Cloud Provider for Kubernetes as an external CCM)
+* For zCompute version 22.09.04, the maximal AWS CCM release to support NLB is `v1.25.3` (later zCompute versions can use any AWS CCM release)
 * EBS CSI requires modifying the [udev service](https://manpages.ubuntu.com/manpages/jammy/man7/udev.7.html), allowing API calls to be made upon new volume attachment
 * EBS CSI snapshotting is not fully operational (will create more snapshots than needed and will not delete them upon snapshot removal)